Max Purcell

-Max Purcell (born 3 April 1998) is an Australian suspended professional tennis player.
+Max Purcell (born 3 April 1998) is an Australian professional tennis player.
 He has reached a career-high singles ranking of world No. 40 on 16 October 2023 and a doubles ranking of No. 8 on 9 September 2024.
 In doubles, he won two Grand Slam titles at the 2024 US Open with Jordan Thompson and at the 2022 Wimbledon Championships with Matthew Ebden.
 The pair also finished runners-up at the 2022 Australian Open.
 Purcell also reached the finals at the 2020 Australian Open with Luke Saville and at the 2024 Wimbledon with Thompson.
 In mixed doubles, Purcell reached the semifinals at the 2021 US Open with Dayana Yastremska.
 He represented Australia in both disciplines at the 2020 Olympic Games, partnering John Peers in doubles.

 In April 2025, Purcell accepted to serve an 18-month competition ban, due to expire in June 2026, for an anti-doping rule violation.